NainJp/APlayKit-Android/README.md

 ### Customising Voice Notification

-These are custmizable guidance when APlay read out notification:
+These are customizable guidance when APlay read out notification:

 - Guidance about starting voice input
 - Confirmation input result
-- Success / Failue status for notification action
+- Success / Failure status for notification action

 You need to set just only NotificationCompat.Builder of Android API